jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/jazz_scm_client/index.md

 Option 2: Connect by accepting a team invitation

-1. In [Bluemix DevOps Services](https://hub.jazz.net/), browse to your project overviewpage.
+1. In [Bluemix DevOps Services](https://hub.jazz.net/), browse to your project overview page.

 2. Click **Configure eclipse client**.
 ![Configure eclipse button on the project overview](images/configure-eclipse.jpg)